-In the \tracesS appearing in events, we want to require that every input matches a corresponding output.
-This is checked using the \emph{multiplicity of $\pp\q\dagger$ in $\comseqA$}, defined by induction as follows:\\[3pt] \centerline{$ $} where $\dagger\in\set{!,?}$ (as in \refToDef{pep}).\\ An input of $\q$ from $\pp$ matches a preceding output from $\pp$ to $\q$ in a \traceS if it has the same label $\la$ and the number of inputs from $\pp$ to $\q$ in the subtrace before the given input is equal to the number of outputs from $\pp$ to $\q$ in the subtrace before the given output. \\ This is formalised using the above multiplicity and the positions of communications in \traces.
+An input of $\q$ from $\pp$ matches a preceding output from $\pp$ to $\q$ in a \traceS if it has the same label $\la$ and the number of inputs from $\pp$ to $\q$ in the subtrace before the given input is equal to the number of outputs from $\pp$ to $\q$ in the subtrace before the given output.
+This is formalised using the above multiplicity notion and the positions of communications in \traces.